-A delicious whole-food recipe for gluten-free eggs benedict made with thinly sliced potatoes, Canadian bacon, spinach, poached eggs, and hollandaise sauce. *This post has been sponsored by Idaho Potatoes and Country Crock.
+A delicious whole-food recipe for gluten-free eggs benedict potato stacks made with thinly sliced potatoes, Canadian bacon, spinach, poached eggs, and hollandaise sauce. *This post has been sponsored by Idaho Potatoes and Country Crock.
 All opinions are my own.

-Eggs Benedict is one of my favorite breakfast dishes, so I wanted to put a fun gluten-free twist on a recipe classic.
-This recipe requires a few steps to put together, but when you bite into one of these breakfast stacks, it will be worth the effort.
+Eggs Benedict is one of my favorite breakfast dishes, so I wanted to put a fun gluten-free twist on a recipe classic using potatoes instead of bread.
+When you take a bite of these breakfast potato stacks, breakfast might become your favorite meal of the day. 😃

 You could easily substitute fried eggs with the poached, but the texture of a poached egg coated in tangy hollandaise sauce is pretty amazing.
-Homemade hollandaise might seem intimidating, but it's really simple to make, just make sure that you whisk briskly the entire time for a nice, creamy consistency.
+Homemade hollandaise might seem intimidating, but it’s really simple to make, just make sure you whisk briskly the entire time for a nice, creamy consistency.

-Ingredients You'll Need For The Eggs Benedict:
+For The Potato Eggs Benedict:

 - 2 medium Idaho potatoes